 Unfortunately, this is where our friendship took a darker turn.

 James had a 50th birthday party, and invited very few people, including Melody and me.
 By that point he had become interested in stand-up comedy.
 He had bought an interest in Stand Up NY, a comedy club on the upper West Side.
 We went to see him perform, and he was excruciatingly bad.
-The writing was so clunky and the performance wasn’t Stephen-Wright-hilarious awkward it was more nails-on-chalkboard awkward.
-Uncomfortably unfunny and it gave off the exact vibe that it was—rich guy buys a place solely to give himself a platform he wouldn’t be able to earn.
-It was like when Ted Turner bought the Braves and made himself the manager.
+His writing was so clunky and the performance was awful.
+It wasn’t Stephen-Wright-hilarious awkward it was more nails-on-chalkboard awkward.
+His big joke was about how painful it was to get circumcised as an adult.
+Uncomfortably unfunny and cringey, and it gave off a vibe exactly befitting what it was—rich guy buys a place solely to give himself a platform he wouldn’t be able to earn.
+It was like when Ted Turner bought the Braves and made himself team manager.
 Still, I admire James for trying, and I remember him telling us that night that he was learning at a baby’s pace, getting 10 times better each month.
 At that rate, he’d be Richard Pryor by now, so maybe I should catch his act again.

 I have remained friendly with several of James’ ex-spouses and girlfriends.
 It is not for me to judge the way others end a relationship.
 Anyone who reads the New York Times knows that I’m in no position to give advice on ending relationships.
 But I will say, It was one of the more cowardly and hurtful ends to a relationship I’ve ever experienced.

-After dumping Jasmine, James winded up marrying someone who he had apparently met only weeks earlier.
+After dumping Jasmine, James winded up marrying someone he had apparently met only weeks earlier.
 I think that’s his fourth marriage, and I wish them nothing but happiness, and I mean that.
 Just because someone stops liking me doesn’t mean I stop liking them.
-All the same, as a few people who knew he and I had been friends put together that that was no longer the case, I realized, and should have realized earlier, that I was hardly alone in having been ghosted by James Altucher.
+All the same, as a few people who knew he and I had been friends put together that that was no longer the case, I realized that I was hardly alone in having been ghosted by James Altucher.

 According to several of his close friends, including his card buddies on the upper West Side, James has a history of becoming very close very fast with people and then just as quickly dumping them with no explanation.
 It’s not nice.

-As a fitting denoument to the story, James actually ghosted an entire city.
+As a fitting denouement to the story, James actually ghosted an entire city.
 He wrote an infamous essay during the first Summer of Covid about how New York City would never bounce back from its troubles.
 No less an eminence than Jerry Seinfeld joined the chorus of New Yorkers who condemned James.
-So did his sister and Jasmine Lobe.
+So did James’s sister and Jasmine Lobe.

 James has made a fortune a bunch of different times, and he’s also lost it a bunch of times.
 He’s fallen in love with many beautiful women, and messed up a bunch of relationships.
 So I can’t say whether he’s right or wrong about New York City.
 But I can say, he’s not who I thought he was.